commonhaus/foundation/policies/antitrust-policy.md

 ## Participation in Foundation activities

 The Foundation encourages open participation in all projects and activities.
-Membership should not be used to exclude or disadvantage anyone.
+Foundation membership should not be used to exclude or disadvantage anyone.

 If a member suspects that any activity may violate antitrust laws, they should [report their concern](#reporting-a-violation) immediately.
 If the violation happens during a meeting, ask to have your concern recorded in the minutes.